francescoformenti/UsingSessionPattern/README.md

 	transaction.Commit();
 }
 ````
-You don't have to worry about the `Rollback`, that would be called automatically if `Commit` is not called before the `DbTransactionSession` instance is disposed; for example if an exception occurs before the call to `Commit`.
+Here, you no longer need to manually handle `Rollback`.
+If `Commit` is not called before the `DbTransactionSession` is disposed, the transaction will be automatically rolled back in the `Dispose()` method.

 If you are using older version of .NET, like .NET Framework or .NET Standard 2.0, or if you don't like the `using` variable declarations, the amount of lines does not change at all: